embedly/embedly-docs/embed/api/endpoints/1/service.rst

 ----------------

 ``lang`` (optional)
-    Format the regex for specific langage. accepted values are ``php``, ``python``, ``ruby`` or ``javascript``.
+    Format the regex for specific langage.
+Accepted values are ``php``, ``python``, ``ruby`` or ``javascript``.
 An example call would be ``http://api.embed.ly/1/services/python``
     Note: if language not specified, default will be generic oEmbed url scheme.